greeny-blue/data-science-notes/osint/russian-invasion-of-ukraine/personnel-and-vehicle-losses/Russian-personnel-and-vehicle-losses.md

 ![](Russian-personnel-and-vehicle-losses_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-The scatter plot does not reveal a clear negative relationship between reported casualties and vehicle or equipment lossesInstead, the relationship appears weak and approximately flat across most of the observed range.
+The scatter plot does not reveal a clear negative relationship between reported casualties and vehicle or equipment losses.
+Instead, the relationship appears weak and approximately flat across most of the observed range.